sisl/AdaptiveStressTestingToolbox/Toolbox/docs/installation.rst

 ::
 	source activate DRL-AST

 More information on Anaconda environments can be found in their documentation.
-Finally, add rllab to your ``PYTHONPATH`` like shown below:
+Finally, add garage to your ``PYTHONPATH`` like shown below:
 ::
-	export PYTHONPATH=$PYTHONPATH:<Path-To-Install>/DRL-AST/rllab
+	export PYTHONPATH=$PYTHONPATH:<Path-To-Install>/DRL-AST/garage

 To validate your installation, please run the following:
 ::